-Using Lemma 1, we can iterate through the variables and append to a set F those whose domain cannot be contained in a Hall set.
-A propagator for the ALL-DIFFERENT constraint can prune the domains not in F and find all Hall sets.
-Values in Hall sets can then be removed from the variable domains in F. This technique ensures that domains larger than n do not slow down the propagation.
-Algorithm 1 exhibits the process for a set of (possibly non-integer) variables X.
+Using Lemma 1, we can iterate through the variable domains and append to set F the variables whose domain cannot be contained in a Hall set.
+A propagator for the All-Different constraint can prune the domains not in F and find all Hall sets.
+Values in Hall sets can then be removed from the variable domains in F. This technique ensures that domains larger than |X| do not slow down the propagation.
+Algorithm 1 exhibits the process.